-Students obtaining a letter grade of F in any course must take improvement examination with the immediate following academic session.
-Students obtaining letter grade C or below in any course shall be eligible for taking improvement examination with the immediate following academic session.
-Students will be allowed to take improvement examinations twice for a particular course.
+Students obtaining a letter grade of 'F' in any course must take improvement examination with the immediate following academic session.
+Students obtaining letter grade 'C+' or below in any course shall be eligible for taking improvement examination.
+However, in improvement examination a student shall not be awarded a grade exceeding B+.
+Students will be allowed to take improvement examinations twice for a particular course either through: i) supplementary examination within 45 days of publication of results by the same examination committee or ii) with the following academic session.